 You should always use the term “yours” and not “your’s”.
 For example, you would say to your son “Timmy, go take your game back from your brother it is yours.”
 “Your’s” is not grammatically correct.

 The Bottom Line

 So, the next time you’re thinking about sending out a season’s greeting card, make sure you use this term correctly.
+Greeting cards are a great way to say we miss you to a loved one!
 We’ve covered how to use this term in all the major holidays and seasons.
 Now you know how to sign off future greeting cards!